tristandijkstra/OpenGimbal/README.md

 # CrazyFlieGimbal
-CAD files for a crazyflie drone test gimbal.
-This gimbal was created to support the research activities done by the ENS lab at TU Delft.
-The original work was created in the summer of 2022, using fusion 360.
-The work has been exported to both .step and .fbz files.
-Additionally, the prusa slicer project used to print all components on a prusa i3 at once is included as well.
+This is an Open Source 3D Printable Gimbal for nano and micro UAVs.
+The gimbal was designed to test different control algorithms as part of research activities at the ENS lab at TU Delft.
+The original work was created in the summer of 2022, using fusion 360 and is made for a CrazyFlie drone.
+The design is available in both .step and .fbz files.
+Additionally, the prusa slicer project used to print all components on a prusa MK3S at once is included as well.
 The design has been tested with a Crazyflie 2.1 and is intended to be attached to a standard tripod screw.

  For assembly, please refer to this [interactive model](https://teamtumbleweed3.autodesk360.com/g/shares/SH35dfcQT936092f0e431fe7335b7a1c18c6).